noah138/team-profile-generator/README.md

 ` $ npm install `

-To install Jest to run the unit tests, type into your comman line:
+To install Jest to run the unit tests, type into your command line:

 ` $ npm install --save-dev jest `